The perfect two week Cambodia itinerary, featuring Phnom Penh, Siem Reap, the Southern islands and Kep and Kampot.

 Cambodian cuisine has an interesting mix of influences including Chinese and French, it also shares many similarities with its Thai and Vietnamese neighbours.

-Some must-try dishes during a trip include the following:
+Some must-try dishes during a Cambodian trip include:

 Fish Amok – a curry made with coconut milk.